Summer Reading

 -

 It must be a book that you have not read for another class, or will not read in the upcoming year.
-Books for the upcoming year include The Road, The Art of Racing in the Rain, The Storied Life of AJ Fikry, Into the Wild, The War on Normal People, Hillbilly Elegy, 21 Lessons for the 21st Century, Melting Pot or Civil War, Justice, The New Jim Crow, The Epic of Gilgamesh, Things Fall Apart, The History of Love, Homegoing, Stranger in a Strange Land, In the Time of the Butterflies, All the Light We Cannot See, Siddhartha, The Alchemist, Eat Pray Love, Ishmael, Antigone and Pachinko.
+Books for the upcoming year include The Road, The Art of Racing in the Rain, The Storied Life of AJ Fikry, Into the Wild, The War on Normal People, Hillbilly Elegy, 21 Lessons for the 21st Century, Melting Pot or Civil War, Justice, The New Jim Crow, The Epic of Gilgamesh, Things Fall Apart, The History of Love, Homegoing, In the Time of the Butterflies, All the Light We Cannot See, Siddhartha, The Alchemist, Ishmael, Antigone and Pachinko.

 Here is a link to a list of possible choices for those who prefer to choose from a list.
 The list is organized by genre, and was compiled by Mrs. Gorman and Mrs. Lopez, the SHS librarians.
 However, you are not required to choose a book from this list.